vaishnavijagtapma2025/stock-market-analysis-python/CHARTER.md

 ## 10. Reproducibility Checklist

 - [x] `uv run main.py` runs end-to-end in under 10 minutes on a clean machine with no manual intervention.
+- [x] All dependencies are declared in `pyproject.toml`; `main.py` contains no shell or notebook commands (no `!pip install` or any `!` prefixed lines).
+- [x] `main.py` is plain Python and serves as the single entry point — no Jupyter/Colab-specific syntax anywhere in the file.
 - [x] It writes `outputs/primary_metric.json` containing `{"metric_name": "test_mse", "value": <number>, "threshold": <baseline_mse>, "passed": <bool>}`.
 - [x] It writes `outputs/baseline_metric.json` in the same shape with `"metric_name": "baseline_mse"`.
+- [x] It writes `outputs/milestone_manifest.json` confirming data source status and run metadata.
 - [x] A `README.md` documents the commands and expected outputs in ≤ 20 lines.
 - [x] All data is fetched in-script via `yfinance`; synthetic fallback is triggered automatically if live data is unavailable.
 - [x] A `data/probe_output.txt` is written on every run confirming Yahoo Finance access (or fallback activation).